 What factors control the gaseous loss of N from the ecosystem?
 How does this flux vary in space and time, and what is the time- and space- integrated total loss rate from the ecosystem?

 Mineral soil N retention.
 While the forest floor N pool has been relatively constant over time (Yanai et al. 2013), the mineral soil pool has not been monitored and could constitute a substantial sink for N. The dynamics of N retention and release in the mineral horizons are spatially heterogeneous and may vary over the course of ecosystem development.
-Vitousek and Reiners (1975) proposed that during periods of rapid plant biomass accumulation, vegetation should sequester large amounts of limiting nutrients such as N, leading to negligible amounts of N leaching in streamwater.
-As biomass accumulation slows later in succession, N exports should increase until they reach the level of atmospheric inputs.
-We hypothesize that the Vitousek and Reiners (1975) model is incomplete because it does not account for exchanges with the mineral soil.
+We hypothesize that the Vitousek and Reiners (1975) model is incomplete because it does not account for exchanges of N with the mineral soil.
 During periods of rapid vegetation growth and N uptake, the demand for N by plants exceeds supply in atmospheric deposition, and the trees extract stored N from the mineral soil to supply their needs (N “mining”).
-As vegetation N demand slows to less than the amount supplied by atmospheric deposition, the excess N can re-accumulate in the mineral soil, creating a sink for N that prevents N leaching.
+As vegetation N demand slows to less than the amount supplied by atmospheric deposition, the excess N can re-accumulate in the mineral soil, creating a sink that prevents N leaching.
 Thus the mineral soil serves as an “N Bank” that can be borrowed from during periods of rapid growth, but is “repaid” during periods of slower growth (FIG. 14 N Bank diagram).
 N leaching occurs after the re-accumulation of soil N is complete and the soil N pool reaches a steady state.
 We suggest that the reference watershed (W6) at HBR is in the soil re-accumulation phase, preventing significant amounts of N leaching (FIG. 14).
 This represents a substantial revision to a widely-held ecosystem theory.

 Approach.
-To evaluate the conceptual model shown in Fig. 14 we need to understand the fate of N in the mineral soil over the course of ecosystem succession.
-Mineral soil N pools are large and spatially heterogeneous and thus it is difficult to directly measure small changes (Yanai et al. 2013), but small changes in mineral soil pools can represent very large changes in the vegetation and forest floor.
+To evaluate the conceptual model shown in Fig. 14 we need to better understand the inputs and turnover of N in the mineral soil over the course of ecosystem succession.
+Mineral soil N pools are large and spatially heterogeneous and thus it is difficult to directly measure small changes (Yanai et al. 2013), but small changes in mineral soil pools are equivalent to very large changes in the vegetation and forest floor.
 Isotopic measurements provide much better resolution of N fluxes to the soil, and we will add double-labeled (with stable isotopes 13C and 15N) litter to determine the ability of mineral soil horizons to retain C and N in stands across a successional sequence at HBR and surrounding forests.
 We will use 15N NMR to help determine the form of N retained in the soil organic matter.
 We will also measure soil and plant C and N pools and root biomass and enzyme activity to observe patterns of root N mining.
 The data will be used to improve parameterization of the PnET-SOM model, and the model will be used to explore the implications of the results in a successional context.
-(Box 1 summarizes the models used in this project.)
+(Box 1).